mhoussam1/Group-1-COVID19/README.md

 # Conclusion

+Creating a clustring dataset was our solution to categorizing countries into "covid-19 danger levels".
+The dataset we used updates datapoints clustered into countries and not individually unlike other covid datasets which allowed us to better display our results.
+- Some of the major limitations are that we used unsupervised learning so it is hard to gauge accuracy of our model.
+- The benefits of using this clustring model is that is simplifies the results for the user by giving a "danger level" instead of an abetrary list.
+- Another benefit is that it reduces error as compared to a ranked list.
-We are still gauging to see how to cluster our data and what variables to focus on.
-We plan to polish our model and do not need to split the data into a training set as only the values will change and not the tables and columns.
-This dataset updates by country and not individually unlike other covid datasets.
-Some of the major limitations are that we have to use unsupervised learning so it is hard to gauge accuracy.
-The benefits are that our question is simple and we can categorize our data by 5-6 levels of safety in certain countries.
-Due to the nature of countries and laws, it can be tricky to be 100% accurate in regards to safety but metrics such as "infection rate" and "Death rate" can help us better understand the answer.
+- Due to the nature of countries and laws, it can be tricky to be 100% accurate in regards to safety but metrics such as "infection rate" and "Death rate" can help us better understand the answer.

-## Recommendation for future analysis:
+## Recommendation for future analysis
+- Comparing this dataset to other data scources is vital in determining the accuracy of our data.
+- Comparing our clusting model to other K value models to better determine the accuracy of our model.
+- Incporpating other data scources such as healthcare viability woul;d give us a fuller picutre and create a more accurate clustring system.

 ## Communication Protocols